 “Coinbase Custody is now the #1 crypto custodian for institutions! […] Excited to carry on the torch with Xapo’s institutional business, one of the great early crypto companies,” the CEO added.

-Armstrong further stated that the move brings the exchange closer to building the crypto economy.
+Armstrong further stated that the move would bring the exchange closer to building the crypto economy.

 Bitcoin’s wane during the week did not stop Armstrong from being optimistic about Bitcoin’s future, as numerous new institutional investment products hit the market, including Bitcoin Futures offerings.

-Even though the exchange is currently focused on keeping clients assets safe, Coinbase has hinted that it is now exploring new ways to leverage cryptos in staking, lending to trusted parties, and others while integrating all these with its custody service.
+Even though the exchange is currently focused on keeping clients’ assets safe, Coinbase has hinted that it is now exploring new ways to leverage cryptos in staking, lending to trusted parties and others while integrating all of these with its custody service.

 Despite UK Barclays bank cutting ties with Coinbase, the exchange is still not deterred from making groundbreaking moves toward fostering global crypto adoption.

 Your crypto deserves the best security.
 Get a Ledger hardware wallet for just $79!